steroman/max-char-length-calculator/README.md

 - **Code built with Bolt** – [Bolt](https://www.bolt.new)
 - **Language list** – [Provided by eddieoz on GitHub](https://gist.github.com/eddieoz/63d839c8a20ef508cfa4fa9562632a21)
 - **Text expansion rates** – [Andiamo.co.uk](https://www.andiamo.co.uk/resources/expansion-and-contraction-factors/)

+### Automatic character width calculation

+The app can automatically calculate the width of each character in the dataset using the [OpenType.js](https://opentype.js.org/) library.

+> ℹ️ The OpenType.js library and your design tool render fonts differently, so the character widths may differ slightly.

+#### Font metrics

+- Each font file contains a property called unitsPerEm (units per em square)
+- This is the grid size the font was designed on (typically 1000 or 2048 units)
+- Each glyph (character) has an advanceWidth property measured in these units

+#### Width calculation process

+For example, if:

+- Font size is 16px
+- unitsPerEm is 1000
+- A character's advanceWidth is 500 units

+Then:

+- pixelsPerUnit = 16/1000 = 0.016
+- Final width = 500 * 0.016 = 8 pixels

+#### Additional factors

+- We apply a 1.05 multiplier to account for font rendering differences
+- The result is rounded to the nearest pixel since screens can't display partial pixels
+- Some fonts include extra spacing in their metrics for better rendering
+- This calculation gives us the actual space a character occupies in the specified font size, including its sidebearings (spacing on either side of the visible glyph).

 ## Usage